romanAVJ/fitpass-plan-optimizer/README.md

 # fitpass-plan-optimizer
-An AI model (mixed optimization) to generate the best workout plan in fitpass subject to the user preferences and restrictions
+An AI model (mixed optimization) to generate the best workout plan of classes in fitpass subject to the user preferences and restrictions

 # Run interactivly the application
 1. Build Docker image and put it up